-City Hall and the Staunton Visitor Center are closed to the public.
-If you need information or have a question please contact us by phone at 540-332-3865 or email.
+The Tourism office in City Hall is open to the public as of July 13.
+The Staunton Visitor Center remains closed to the public at this time.
+If you need information or have a question, please contact us by phone at 540-332-3865 or email.
 Visit our Travel Advisory page for information on our area attractions and event cancellations.

 We encourage the traveling public to seek and heed the latest expert guidance, and to make fact-based travel decisions.
 Find out more on the CDC's website regarding travel in the United States.